3P's lessons plans

 Print three sets—one with numbers (1–20), one with apple baskets, one with words.
 Students take turns finding a match.
 This will focus on number recognition and matching quantities.

-The board game is great for early finishers, math centers, or small group work.
 It comes with 4 paths to choose from.
 Prepare the apple game markers.
 Players take turns rolling the die and moving their marker the correct number of spaces along their path.
 When landing on a space, the player says the number word out loud (e.g., “Seventeen!”).
 The first player to reach the end of their path is the winner.

 A 3-wheel template that matches the quantity of apples, the numeral, and the number word is a highly interactive tool that supports visual, tactile, and linguistic learning.
 It will strengthen Number-Word Recognition by connecting numerals (e.g., “8”) with number words (“eight”) and visual quantities.